xot/ElectraOne/README.md

 You can copy a dumped preset in ```./dumps``` to ```./preloaded```.
 Better still, upload the patch in ```./dumps``` to the Electra Editor, change the layout, and then download it again, saving it to ```./preloaded```.
 Do *not* change the assigned CC parameter numbers (these should be the same in both the patch (```.epr```) and the corresponding CC-map (```.ccmap```).

-The remote script is actually completely oblivious about the actual preset it uploads to the Electra One: it only uses the information in the CC-map to map CC's to Ableton Live parameters, to decide which MIDI channel to use, and to decide whether to use 7 or 14 bit control assignments.
+The remote script is actually completely oblivious about the actual preset it uploads to the E1: it only uses the information in the CC-map to map CC's to Ableton Live parameters, to decide which MIDI channel to use, and to decide whether to use 7 or 14 bit control assignments.
 It is up to the patch to actually have the CCs listed in the map present, have it mapped to a device with that correct MIDI channel, and to ensure that the number of bits assigned is consistent.
 Also, the MIDI port in the preset must correspond to what the remote script expects; so leave that value alone.

 Apart from that, anything  goes.
 This means you can freely change controller names, specify value ranges and assign special formatter functions.
 Also, you can remove controls that you hardly ever use and that would otherwise clutter the interface.